SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 * Down arrows go to the process refinement
 * Left and right arrows go to the process step before or after the selected Object

-The SemTalk Online default setting is to show all of the modeling Commands as well as the Stencil and Pan & Zoom windows.
+The SemTalk Online default setting is to show all  Modeling Commands as well as the Stencil and Pan & Zoom windows.
 Users can select what appears in the modeling view in the **Settings - General** menu.
 Here users can **Anchor** the **Stencil**, **Pan & Zoom** and **Navigator** windows.
-This is where modelers turn on and off what they need. (e.g. If a model is opened and it is missing key modeling windows, this is where users go to turn those windows back on.)
+This is where modelers select default settings for what is shown. (e.g. If a model is opened and it is missing key modeling windows, this is where users go to turn those windows back on.)

-**Settings - General - Anchor** is used to Anchor windows to the left or the right side of the Diagram.
+**Settings - General - Anchor** is used to Anchor windows to the left or the right side of the SemTalk Window.

 ![SemTalk Online Optionen - General](./images/optionsgeneral.png)

 **Other Key Modeling Features**:
 - **Breadcrumb Navigation**: When a model contains multiple linked Diagram pages, a breadcrumb path can be displayed to help navigate between linked pages.
 - **Display Hyperlinks as Icons**: This option is used to show a hyperlink icon on Objects that have associated hyperlinks.
 - **Underline Refinements**: This setting is used show if a Refined BPMN Object is Refined.
 The **Task Name** will be underlined.
-If this option is disabled, the standard BPMN “+” symbol will be shown.
+If this option is disabled, the standard BPMN **+** symbol will be shown.

-## Pull-Down Menu Structure
+## SemTalkOnline Pull-Down Menu

-Please click on the following links for additional information about specific Pull-Down Menus Specific are described in detail on other wiki pages.
-Please follow the links below to learn more:
+Please click on the following links for additional information about specific Pull-Down Menu items.

 - [File](https://github.com/SemTalkOnline/SemTalkOnline/wiki/File-Menu)
 - [Home](https://github.com/SemTalkOnline/SemTalkOnline/wiki/Home-Menu)
 - [Shape](https://github.com/SemTalkOnline/SemTalkOnline_DE/wiki/Menüeintrag-Symbol)